 - Once the dough has rested for a half hour, one by one, roll each piece into a circle about 6 inches wide.
 Open up the oven and lay the circle of dough on the hot pizza stone.
-Spritz the top of the dough with a little water or olive oil.
+Spritz the top of the dough with a little water or vegetable oil.
 Close the oven and bake the naan for about 2-3 minutes, until it is lightly puffed and brown spots begin to appear on the bottom.
 Turn the naan using tongs and return to oven for another 2 minutes or so.

 - Remove the naan from the oven and place on a cooling rack or large plate.
 Brush lightly with Ghee or melted butter.
-Stack the hot naan on top of each other as it comes out of the oven to hep keep the pieces warm.
+Stack the hot naan on top of each other as it comes out of the oven to help keep the pieces warm.

 Suggestions for vegan alternatives to the sour cream?

 Instead of adapting this recipe with butter, milk and yogurt, you might just search for a vegan recipe.